web-auth/doc/prerequisites/javascript.md

 If you're using Symfony, the [Stimulus Controller](../symfony-ux/installation.md) provides seamless integration with forms and authentication workflows without writing JavaScript code.

 {% hint style="warning" %}
-**Recommended since v5.3.0:** install the Stimulus controllers from npm — `@web-auth/webauthn-stimulus` — and let your asset pipeline (Symfony AssetMapper, Webpack Encore, Vite, esbuild…) pick them up.
+**Recommended since v5.3.0:** install the Stimulus controllers from npm — `@web-auth/webauthn-stimulus` — and register them from your JavaScript bootstrap.
 The dedicated PHP package `web-auth/webauthn-stimulus` is deprecated and will be removed in 6.0.0.

 ```bash
 # AssetMapper